Inflectra/spira-documentation/docs/Spira-User-Manual/Document-Management.md

 # Document Management
+!!! abstract "Available in SpiraTest, SpiraTeam, SpiraPlan"

-This section outlines the document management features of SpiraPlan® that can be used to upload, manage, edit, and share documents between product members.
+This section outlines the document management features of Spira that can be used to upload, manage, edit, and share documents between product members.
 This module includes support for:

 - uploading files and URLs
 - creating certain document types (eg text files) from within the app